 I always say “the PCT never lets you down!”

-And now in 2021 I finally get to attempt a thru-hike, walking a continuous footpath along the PCT from border to border.
+And in 2021 I finally got to attempt a thru-hike, walking a continuous footpath along the PCT from border to border.

 Real Time Map Showing My Progress

 Day 3: Zero at Home

 Day 5: Nearo in Julian

 Day 9: Seven Hours in Paradise